Top 10 Richest NASCAR Drivers

 4. Tony Stewart

-Tony Stewart makes the list of the Top 10 Richest NASCAR Drivers because of his estimated net worth due to all of his driving successes.
-It is estimated that Stewart is worth approximately $100 million.
+Tony Stewart makes the list of the top ten richest NASCAR drivers because of his estimated net worth that totals approximately $100 million.
 Stewart has acclaimed great fame for being the only driver in racing history to win a championship in NASCAR, IndyCar racing, and Silver Crown cars.
 He has also won three NASCAR Cup titles, joining the ranks of only 15 other drivers to accomplish this feat, many on this list.
 Aside from his racing career, he also founded Tony Stewart Racing and became an owner of Eldora Speedway.

-Danica Patrick has broken record upon record in NASCAR history, acclaiming her great fame and great financial profits, with a net worth of approximately $80 million.
+Danica Patrick has broken record upon record in NASCAR history, garnering great fame and financial profits, as well as a spot on our list, with a net worth of approximately $70 million.
 She began her professional race car career with a bang.
 In her first Indy 500 race, she led 19 laps and finished in fourth place; she is the only woman to accomplish this.
 She continued to break more records in 2013 as the first woman to win a NASCAR Cup Series pole, setting the fastest qualifying 500 time, and proceeding to place in eighth.
 She also became the first-ever female to host the ESPYs.
 She is now retired and is the sole proprietor of a winery in Northern California.

 A legend in this sport, Richard Petty has a current net worth of approximately $70 million even after retiring from NASCAR in 1992.
 Richard Petty grew up watching his father, esteemed stock car race driver Lee Petty, on the track and knew he wanted to continue in his shoes.
 In his entire NASCAR career, Petty has participated in over 1,180 NASCAR races, and was victorious in 200 of those races.
 He won the Daytona 500 on seven different occasions.
 He got inducted into the International Motorsport Hall of Fame in '97, and the NASCAR Hall of Fame in 2010.

-Ken Schrader began his stock car racing career in the early 1980s and has continued driving his passion today, acquiring a net worth of approximately $35 million through his career.
-During his three decades in the profession, he raced over 760 races.
-Schrader retired from NASCAR raceways in 2013, with many wins under his belt including the Busch Clash Winner in 1989 and '90, and the Daytona 500 pole winner in three consecutive years from '89-'90.
+Ken Schrader began his stock car racing career in the early 1980s and has continued his passion for racing into the present day, holding a net worth of approximately $25 million through his career.
+During his three decades in the profession, he participated in over 760 races.
+Schrader retired from NASCAR raceways in 2013 with many wins under his belt, including the Busch Clash Winner in 1989 and '90 and the Daytona 500 pole winner in three consecutive years from '89-'90.
 He also won multiple awards including the 1980 USAC Stock Car Rookie of the Year, Winston Cup Series Rookie of the Year in 1985, and the National Dirt Late Model Hall of Fame Sportsman Award in 2009.

 What is the Daytona 500 purse size?

 A NASCAR purse is the amount of money that can be allocated to the drivers after the race is completed, depending on where they place.
 NASCAR is not a "winner-take-all" sport; drivers earn money even if they did not place first.
-It is private information of how the money is distributed to the players, however, it was announced that the Daytona 500 purse will be the largest sum in history at $23.6 million.
+It is private information of how the money is distributed to the players, however, the 2021 Daytona 500 purse was the largest sum in American motorsports history at $23.6 million.

 What is the most popular NASCAR race track?